Head Master of Le Régent Crans-Montana College

 What are the main principles and philosophies you promote at the school?

-Everything we do, from the classroom to the boardroom, is guided by four principles: COURTESY, COMPASSION, CREATIVITY, and COURAGE.
+Everything we do, from the classroom to the boardroom, is guided by four principles: COURTESY, COMPASSION, CREATIVITY, and finally, COURAGE.

 How do you get children to do their best academically?